julienfdev/nestjs-morgan-logger/README.md

 ## Features

-nestjs-morganlogger wraps morgan in the native Nest.js logger module.
+nest-morgan-logger wraps morgan in the native Nest.js logger module.
 This way, requests are beautifully logged, in an harmonious and "native" way.

 ## Usage

-nestjs-morganlogger provides a configurable **module** and a **middleware** that can be used as such
+nest-morgan-logger provides a configurable **module** and a **middleware** that can be used as such

 - Inside your app.module.ts, import the Module and Middleware :